 Help In Making The Right Choice

-If you’re still not sure whether to rent vs. buy your hospital bed, talk to us.
+Choosing the best hospital bed is easier when you know your options.
+And if you’re still not sure whether to rent vs. buy your hospital bed, talk to us.
 We have the knowledge and the patience to answer all your questions.
 We’ll also help you deal with funding and programs to help you cover costs, whether insurance companies or the ADP.

 Let us walk you through the process, from our initial contact right, through to when the bed is delivered and set up in your Ottawa-area home.